JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 ```

-The flow order affects the sequence of reports in a build log and allows reporting results as subtrees.
+This custom subflow order affects the sequence of reports in a build log and allows reporting results as subtrees.

 ### Reporting Messages for Build Log